Back to Top

 In Lithium ion cells the insertion or ejection of the Lithium ions into and out of the intercalation spaces during charging and discharging causes the electrode materials to swell or contract.
 Repetitive cycling can weaken the electrode structure reducing its adhesion to the current collector causing the cell to swell.
 This can lead to reduction in charge capacity and ultimately failure of the cell.

 The degree of expansion or contraction of the electrode structure depends on the materials used.
-The volume change in of each of the electrodes in Lithium Cobalt cells tends to reinforce each other causing the cell to swell whereas volume changes of the electrodes in Lithium Phosphate cells tends to compensate for eachother keepng swelling to a minimum.
+The volume change in of each of the electrodes in Lithium Cobalt cells tends to reinforce each other causing the cell to swell whereas volume changes of the electrodes in Lithium Phosphate cells tends to compensate for eachother keeping swelling to a minimum.

-Using Silicon as the anode material instead of Carbon offers the possiblity of very high charge capacities ten times better than Carbon.
+Using Silicon as the anode material instead of Carbon offers the possibility of very high charge capacities ten times better than Carbon.
 Unfortunately Silicon anodes are subject to a 400% volume change during charging which leads to physical breakdown of anode coating.
 This is still an unsolved problem and various possible solutions are currently being investigated.

 The so called "Memory Effect" is another manifestation of the changing morphology of the cell components with age.
-It appears that Nicad cells could "remember" how much discharge was required on previous discharges and would only accept that amount of charge in subsequent charges.
+It appears that some Nickel based cells particularly NiCads could "remember" how much discharge was required on previous discharges and would only accept that amount of charge in subsequent charges.
 Nickel metal hydride cells suffer from the same problem but to a lesser extent.
 What happens in fact is that repeated shallow charges cause the crystalline structure of the electrodes to change as noted above and this causes the internal impedance of the cell to increase and its capacity to be reduced.
 Long slow charges such as trickle charging tend to promote this undesirable crystal growth, as does high temperatures and so should be avoided.

 Reconditioning or Restoration